chloepan33/cscd25FinalProject/README.md

     - Organized and cleaned the data to prepare for analysis.
 2. **Sentiment Analysis**:
     - Conducted sentiment analysis on comments across various subreddits.
     - For each comment, defined a weighted sentiment as follows: number of upvotes multiplied by the sentiment score.
 If the number of upvotes was 0, used 0.01 instead to avoid null values.
+This approach ensures a detailed and nuanced analysis of sentiment in political subreddits, accounting for the influence of user engagement (upvotes) on the perceived sentiment strength.
     - Grouped data by subreddit to aggregate these weighted sentiment scores and count comments.
     - Utilized sentiment values to analyze the emotional tone of the comments.
 3. **Data Normalization**: